I heard the myUFL systems use “role–based security.” What does that mean?

 How can I add or remove DeptIDs assigned to me?

-Change in Department IDs for a DSA must be requested by filling out a DSA Authorization Form and having it signed by your supervisor.
+Change in Department IDs for a DSA must be requested by filling out a DSA Authorization Form located on our forms page, and having it signed by your chair/director.
 Follow the submission instructions on the form.

 How do I see the people I supervise?